NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Appears further back
   - First hit has slightly more lift
   - Damages changed from 5+5 to 3+3
+- ARKnJ
-- ARKnJ has 12 frames less endlag to match the others; lift reduced
+  - Has 12 frames less endlag to match the others
+  - Lift reduced

 ### Kisame